-Here’s a list of flights, hotels, restaurants and local attractions in Mexico City to get you started.
+We've also included popular hotels, restaurants and attractions in Mexico City to get you excited about your next excursion.
 (Prices and availability are current as of publication and subject to change.)

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in the articles may earn Hoodline a commission on clicks and transactions.

-If you fly out of Louisville on Oct.
-30 and return from Mexico City on Nov.
-3, Aeromexico (aerm) can get you there and back for $561 roundtrip.
+There are also deals to be had in December.
+If you fly out of Louisville on Dec.
+4 and return from Mexico City on Dec.
+9, Aeromexico can get you there and back for $550 roundtrip.

 Top Mexico City hotels

-To plan your stay, here are some of Mexico City’s top-rated hotels, according to Skyscanner, that we selected based on price, proximity to things to do, and customer satisfaction.
+Regarding where to stay, here are some of Mexico City's top-rated hotels, according to Skyscanner, that we selected based on price, proximity to things to do and customer satisfaction.

-The St. Regis Mexico City (Av.
-Paseo de la Reforma 439)
+The St. Regis Mexico City (Paseo de la Reforma 439)

-If you're looking to treat yourself, consider The St. Regis Mexico City.
-The hotel has a five-star rating on Skyscanner, and rooms are currently available for $255.
+For an all-around top recommendation, consider The St. Regis Mexico City.
+This hotel has a five-star rating on Skyscanner, and rooms are currently available for $255/night.

-The Four Seasons Mexico City (Av.
-Paseo de la Reforma 500)
+The Four Seasons Mexico City (Paseo de la Reforma 500 Colonia Juárez)

-Set in the heart of Mexico City on the busy Paseo de la Reforma, this luxury hotel is close to the Monumento a los Ninos Heroes and Monumento a los Heroes de la Independencia.
+Set in the heart of Mexico City on the busy Paseo de la Reforma, this luxury hotel offers close proximity to the Monumento a los Niños Héroes and Monumento a los Héroes de la Independencia.

-If you're looking to splurge on top quality, try The Condesa DF.
-The 4.6-star hotel has rooms for $265/night.
+A third option is the 4.6-star Condesa DF, which has rooms for $265/night.
 This 40-room luxury hotel is located in Mexico City's Condesa district, close to many restaurants, bars and cafes.

 Top picks for dining and drinking

-Mexico City has plenty of topnotch dining options.
+Mexico City is home to ample top-notch dining options.
 Here are a few of the most popular, according to Skyscanner.

 Also worth considering is El Moro.